Real Estate Glossary

 Equal or regular mortgage payments, consisting of both a principal and an interest component.
 With each successive payment, the amount applied to interest decreases and the amount applied to the principal increases, although the total payment doesn't change.
 (Exception: see Variable-Rate Mortgages.)

-Financing to help a buyer bridge the time gap between the closing date on purchase of a new home and the closing date on sale of his/her current home.
-Sometimes referred to as "interim financing."
+Financing to help a buyer bridge the time gap between the closing date on the purchase of a new home and the closing date on the sale of his/her current home.
+Sometimes referred to as "interim financing" or same day closing.

 A person who legally trades in real estate for another, for compensation.